COMPOSITION TECHNIQUES - 3

 The globe icon is an obvious image to use for ideas concerning social or environmental issues.
 In this imaginary logo for a humanitarian organisation named 'One', it is used as a visual and verbal pun representing both the world and the letter 'O'.
 The image of the world expresses our common humanity while the script font 'Staccato 222' emphasises the human touch.

-The balance between the visual and the verbal is often crucial to the success of a graphic design.
-The visual relationship of the two images is echoed in the verbal rhyme of the title.
+When you add a title to a graphic, the balance between the visual and the verbal is often crucial to the success of the design.
+The relationship between the images is echoed in the rhyme of the title and the break up of the text.
 A careful choice of words for a title helps the balance of the composition and amplifies the communication of the idea.
 A good thesaurus helps you with an appropriate word choice and every graphic designer should own one.